gumyr/build123d/docs/tutorial_general.rst

 20. Offset Sketch Workplane
 ---------------------------------------------------

-The ``pln`` variable is set to be coincident with the farthest face in the negative x-direction. ``pln.origin`` is then used to center the Plane on that face.
+The ``pln`` variable is set to be coincident with the farthest face in the negative x-direction.

 .. image:: assets/general_ex20.svg
     :align: center